MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 - The analysis mode view has a limit of 100,000 rows.
 If you exceed this limit, you'll get a message telling you so.
 To work around this limitation, the set filters on the page before you switch to analysis mode, if it's possible.
 For example, maybe you want to analyze a certain group of customers or only want data from the current year.
 You can also choose a predefined view if it would work for your analysis.
 - The share data analysis feature isn't available.
-- Persistence of users choice of data analysis choice on list pages as well as the persistance of analysis menus per analysis tab is not available.
+- The ability to save preferred data analysis choices on list pages and save analysis menus per analysis tab are currently not available.
--
--

 ## See also

 [Ad-hoc Data Analysis](reports-adhoc-analysis.md)